WbSun723/tbmalt/docs/source/developer_guide.rst

 Every python module in the TBMaLT package must have a corresponding unit-test file associated with it, named ":code:`test_<name>.py`.
 These files, located in the :code:`tests/unittests` directory, must be able to test each component of their associated modules using the :code:`pytest` package.
+Such tests should not require any external software or data to be installed or downloaded in order to run.
 Wherever possible, best efforts should be made to isolate the component being tested, as this aids the ability to track down the source of an error.
-Unit-tests should verify that functions perform as intended, produce results within acceptable tolerances, are stable during back-propagation, raise the correct exceptions in response to erroneous inputs, are GPU operable, batch operability, etc. These tests should not require any external software or data to be installed or downloaded in order to run.
+Unit-tests should verify that functions perform as intended, produce results within acceptable tolerances, are stable during back-propagation, raise the correct exceptions in response to erroneous inputs, are GPU operable, batch operability, etc. Typically, four tests are performed per-function:

+:guilabel:`single`
+    Tests the ability of a function to operate on a single input and return a valid result.
+    Furthermore, any general functionality tests, such as ensuring the correct errors are raised, should also be placed within this test-function.

+:guilabel:`batch`
+    Ensures a valid result is still returned when operating on a batch of inputs.

+:guilabel:`grad`
+    Uses the :code:`torch.autograd.gradcheck` function to test the continuity and stability of a backwards pass through the function.
+This should test the gradient through both single point and batch evaluations.
+Note that `raise_exception=False` must be set to `False` for it to be compatible with `pytest`.
+Furthermore, the dtype of the tensor must be a double precision float otherwise it will always fail.

+:guilabel:`gpu`
+    **NOT TRUE THIS WILL BE REMOVED**
+    Confirms a function can run stably on a GPU.
+Care must be taken to ensure the tensors are CUDA tensors. i.e. if `torch.set_default_dtype(torch.float64)` is used the code will actual run on the CPU and not on the GPU as intended.

+These four tests should be conducted separately, and in the order they are listed above.
+Each test function's name must be descriptive and should generally have a suffix `single` , `batch`, `grad` or `gpu` suffix affixed to it.
+As gradient test can take a significant amount of time to run they must be marked with the `grad` flag, via a `@pytest.mark.grad` decorator, which allows them to be disabled.
+Likewise GPU test functions must be marked with the `gpu` flag.
+The GPU test can be performed by simply passing the batch test function as an argument into the `test_utils.run_on_gpu` function.
+To ensure consistency all functions should be decorated with the `@test_utils.fix_seed` decorator.
+This sets the numpy and pytorch random number generator seeds to 0 prior to running the function.
+All `assert` statements should also have a short message associated with them indicating what test is being performed.
+It is acknowledged that more/les complex functions may require a greater/lesser number of tests to be performed.
+**MUST REMOVE GPU MARK REFERENCES**

 In addition to the standard unit-tests there also exist a series of deep tests, located in the :code:`tests/deeptests` directory.
 These tests are entirely optional and are